 Bubba Watson Net Worth

-Bubba Watson net worth and salary: Bubba Watson is an American professional golfer who has a net worth of $30 million.
+Bubba Watson is an American professional golfer who has a net worth of $40 million.
 Bubba Watson first gained major international fame after winning the 2012 Masters Tournament in Augusta, Georgia, on Easter Sunday, beating out Louis Oosthuizen and Phil Mickelson.
 He is a rare left handed pro golfer and currently one of the longest drivers on the tour.

 Watson won his first PGA Tour on June 27, 2010, in Cromwell, Connecticut at the Travelers Championship on the second hole of a sudden-death playoff.
 He was runner-up to Martin Kaymer at the PGA Championship at Whistling Straights.
 In January 2011, he won his second PGA Tour event.